Pharmacology Antihypertensives #8

 The correct answer is B. The client will understand that foods high in potassium will help replace the needed electrolyte during diuretic therapy.
 The other selections are not applicable to potassium needs.

 Furosemide is a loop diuretic that decreases blood pressure by increasing urine output.
-It also decreases the patient’s potassium level, therefore the patient should increase intake of potassium rich foods.
+It also decreases the client’s potassium level, therefore the client should increase intake of potassium rich foods.
 Foods with increased potassium content include apricots, dates, citrus fruits, bananas, and orange juice.
-Periodic blood tests need to be drawn to monitor the patient’s potassium level.
+Periodic blood tests need to be drawn to monitor the client’s potassium level.
 The level should range between 3.5-5.3 mmol/L. Levels < 3.5 mmol/L is mild hypokalemia and <2.5 mmol/L is considered as severe hypokalemia.
 Symptoms of hypokalemia include fatigue, muscle spasms, and palpitations.
-The patient should be taught to report any symptoms of hypokalemia.
+The client should be taught to report any symptoms of hypokalemia.

 Test Taking Tip